AHartNtkn/AHartNtkn.github.io/_posts/2021-09-20-What-Sort-of-Programs-are-Logic-Programs.md

 one = rc $ S $ rc Z
 ```

-Utilizing these, we can implement the previous functions in a way that is debatably simpler;
+We can implement the previous functions in a way that is debatably simpler;

 ```haskell
 natEq :: (NatS, NatS) -> [(Nat, Nat)]